cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

                             gc-point 1  gc-point 2
 ```

+We've elided it here but there may also be arguments passed on the stack.
+In such case, an _arguments bitmap_ for the area north of the frame pointer
+will also be created.

 <!--

     talk about the saving of the frame maps, with their instruction
 -->

-During instruction selection, we emit a label after each function call.
+During instruction selection we emit a label after each function call.
-In the final assembly it looks like these shown additions. `sl_alloc_des` is
+In the final assembly it looks like the additions shown in the following
+snippet.
+(The lines prefixed with '+').
-our allocation function. `Lret4` labels the `mov` instruction directly after
+`sl_alloc_des` is our allocation function.
+`Lret4` labels the `mov` instruction directly after the first call to
-the first call to `sl_alloc_des` and `Lret5` the `mov` instruction directly
-after the second.
+`sl_alloc_des` and `Lret5` the `mov` instruction directly after the second.

 ```diff
  	.globl	_f